 The 2022 report captures the impact of the first year of the COVID-19 pandemic on the defense industry.

 The evaluation of the environmental conditions, in which we ask our defense industrial base to operate, resulted in a score of 69, for the first time dipping below a passing grade.

 Surprisingly, this is only three points down from our previous edition of Vital Signs, when accounting for slight changes in our methodology.
-A closer look at the eight environmental conditions reveals several areas of concern: two more D grades for the Supply Chain and Innovation categories, in addition to the two Ds that remained from last year’s report — Production Inputs and Productive Capacity and Surge Readiness.
+A closer look at the eight environmental conditions reveals several areas of concern: two more failing grades for the Supply Chain and Innovation categories, in addition to the two failing grades that remained from last year’s report — Production Inputs and Productive Capacity and Surge Readiness.

 Industrial Security, which includes a measure of the number of cybersecurity vulnerabilities, remained the lowest scoring condition, just like our previous edition.

 These are soberingly low marks and are reflective of the disruptions created since the pandemic began almost two years ago.

 In addition to the overall scores, the upcoming Vital Signs report will include the results of our annual member company survey, which we fielded last summer.
 Not surprisingly, when asked: What is “the most important thing that the government can do to help the defense industrial base?”
 The No. 1 answer remained “streamlining the acquisition process.”

 Within the data, we noticed that contract failures declined significantly in the first year of the pandemic.
 We saw a reverse of the trend of Americans increasingly feeling that the amount of money spent on military and defense is “about right.”
 The cost of production inputs began to increase and several supply chain indicators declined.